What is ISCOWA?

 ISCOWA members are involved with the utilization of these alternative materials in construction applications, such as fill, roadbase, cement, concrete, ceramic products, roofing materials, etc.

-The objectives and organization of ISCOWA are described formally in the Society Statutes of ISCOWA
+The objectives and organisation of ISCOWA are described formally in the Society Statutes of ISCOWA

 All members of ISCOWA can be seen here.